 - Separation (a physiotherapist who needs the element of water, apart from the main workplace, as a tool for working from home)

 Finally, except of the obvious idea that these units could exist autonomously in different locations all over the world, this project attempts to provide a solution for the location in the urban fabric.

 The idea of the parasitic growth of these units inside an urban web is examined, such as rooftops, inside the empty buildings, pilotis and arcades, uncovered plots or between the existing buildings.

 In a future imaginary scenario, even if the city buildings collapse, these units could create a new urban type but in vertical development – memory of the current type of Greek polykatoikia – creating new, different urban conditions arising from the relationship between them.

 04 X ABOUT

-Born and raised in Greece, Vasiliki Bakavou has studied Architecture at Democritus University of Thrace and received her master in Architectural Design at University of Thessaly.
-Currently, she is working as an architect at a construction company focusing on store renovation projects.
-When she is not in the office, she loves Illustration and she get involved in different graphic design projects from logos to wedding invitations.
+Vasiliki Bakavou was born and raised in Thessaloniki in northern Greece.
+She studied Architecture at Democritus University of Thrace and received her master’s in architectural design at University of Thessaly.
+Currently, she is working as an architect at a company focusing on store renovation projects.
+As for her graphic skills, Vasiliki is a self-taught artist.
+She loves Illustration and she is involved in different graphic design projects.
+She likes to think her work as playful and relaxed and if there is one word, she’d like to describe her drawings is arch_candies.
 Until now she enjoys the split between architecture and illustration.
-Her master thesis above explores the blurred boundaries between living andworking space and it oscillates between the realistic and the imaginary.

 CLICK HERE TO READ MORE ARTICLE ABOUT “SOCIAL ARCHITECTURE” PROJECTS.